Thomas R. Norris: Medal of Honor citation

-Honors and recognitions
+Awards and achievements

-The Naval Special Warfare Group Two in Little Creek, Virginia is located in the Lt.
-Thomas R. Norris Building.
+The Naval Special Warfare Group Two's Lt.
+Thomas R. Norris Building in Little Creek, Virginia is named in his honor.

 Norris' Medal of Honor actions have been re-told in numerous books and in the feature film Bat*21, which was the call sign for an EB-66C from the 42nd Tactical Electronic Warfare Squadron (42 TEWS), 388th Tactical Fighter Wing, at Korat, Thailand.
 The aircraft was shot down while flying pathfinder escort for a cell of three B-52 bombing near the Demilitarized Zone.

 Norris received the Distinguished Eagle Scout Award in 2011.
-He is one of eleven Eagle Scouts who received the Medal of Honor.
+He is one of eleven Eagle Scouts to have been awarded the Medal of Honor.

 In 1976, he received the Golden Plate Award of the American Academy of Achievement.

 Military awards

 Norris' military decorations and awards include the following: